-Recommendation Cabinet Response Cabinet Agreed Actions/Timelines Lead Cabinet Member/Officer 1-D In future years: a) A zero-based budget be prepared to help drive out further savings and efficiencies b) A four-year revenue budget be prepared to enable an assessment of the Council's financial sustainability c) Budget Scrutiny members should receive more detailed information in good time and should be involved earlier in the budgeting process, attached to portfolio budget review groups d) There should be consistency in presentation from all An evaluation of the ZBB approach and proposals for integration into the MTP process will be produced - July 2021 Discussions will take place with the Scrutiny Chairman in to agree the format and detail of paperwork for the budget scrutiny process - July 2021: Martin Tett, Leader Richard Ambrose, Service Director (Corporate Finance) Agenda Item 10
+Recommendation Cabinet Response Cabinet Agreed Actions/Timelines Lead Cabinet Member/Officer 1.
+In future years: a) A zero-based budget be prepared to help drive out further savings and efficiencies b) A four-year revenue budget be prepared to enable an assessment of the Council's financial sustainability c) Budget Scrutiny members should receive more detailed information in good time and should be involved earlier in the budgeting process, attached to portfolio budget review groups d) There should be consistency in a) A zero-based budgeting approach is a core element of the Better Buckinghamshire Service Review process, which is helping to deliver the Unitary Transformation savings, and so this approach is already being piloted.
+At the end of the Better Buckinghamshire programme, an evaluation will be undertaken based on the learning and experience gained.
+This will also then consider how a ZBB approach can become integrated into the MTFP process (including adults and children's). b) It is always the Councils intention to set a medium-term budget over a period which is sufficient to evidence financial sustainability, and which support strategic decision-making.
+This year's one-year revenue budget is a direct response to the uncertainties the Covid-19 pandemic has brought, layered with the uncertainties in local Government funding beyond 2021/22. c) The MTFP process aims to ensure that a robust budget is set and that it receives proper scrutiny.
+Early conversations with the Actions/Timelines An evaluation of the ZBB approach and proposals for integration into the MTP process will be produced - July 2021 Discussions will take place with the Scrutiny Chairman in to agree the format and detail of paperwork for the budget scrutiny process - July 2021: Member/Officer Martin Tett, Leader Richard Ambrose, Service Director (Corporate Finance)